 At this point, it was obvious we both could use a break, so we plodded our tired butts to a shady spot with our old friend Adolph Coors.
 Hoot and I sat in exhausted quietness as we gulped down our cold ones and stared blankly at the sledge hammers and pins that had beaten us so badly.
 About halfway through our Cowboy Kool-aid, it seemed an appropriate time for a pick-me-up of sorts so, recalling the words of his father so many years ago, I turned to Hoot with a big smile and said, “How ya like this cabin building, Hoot?
 Are we having fun yet?
 This cabin building is a lot of fun, isn’t it?”

 Trust me, Hoot was old enough to let the colorful words and symbols fly my way – but he did find his smile afterward.
-As conversation picked back up, we decided the cabin building purists could kiss our asses.
-We would sharpen our rebar pins if we damn well pleased.
-Hell, we might even drill a pilot hole for the eight-inch drive into the beam below!
-Yeah, screw them, we’ll do this our way!
+As conversation picked back up, we decided the cabin building purists could kiss our butts.
+We would sharpen our rebar pins if we darn well pleased.
+Heck, we might even drill a pilot hole for the eight-inch drive into the beam below!
+Yeah, the heck with them, we’ll do this our way!
 And with that and our last slug of Adolph’s elixir, we were both ready to continue our journey with a new idea, an invigorated spirit, and, of course, a little of Granny Moses’ Rhuematiz Medicine.

 And so the story continues…